The best ANZAC Day books to share at home & in the classroom

 Suggested for ages: 5 – 10 years

 ANZAC Biscuits is a book about the importance of ANZAC Day traditions.
 The text switches between scenes of a little girl called Rachel and her mother making biscuits for the girl’s father, a soldier, and the experiences of the father on the battlefields.
 As Rachel mixes the batter and licks the spoon, warm and safe in her kitchen with her mum and her cat, we see her father shivering in the snow in the trenches and lying face-down in a field while bullets whizz above his head.
 At the end he receives the ANZAC biscuits from his wife and daughter.
 This book is a lovely way of explaining how ANZAC biscuits came to be made and why they’re associated with ANZAC Day.
 It also extends children’s understanding of what life was like for the soldiers in the trenches, how they felt and what life was like for the families they’d left at home.
+This is one of my favourite ANZAC Day books for children.

 Suggested for ages: 5 – 12 years